Table of Contents

 This early American style combines characteristics from traditional and rustic home design, while incorporating historically inspired elements.
 The aesthetic draws on styles and trends from the 1600s to the 1800s, and often contains subdued, muted colors, and vintage finishes like oil-rubbed bronze.
 Fabrics and wallpaper feature a toile design, which was popular during the colonial era.
 Furniture is handmade and inspired by the early American frontier.
 Each table and chair goes through a custom-made process in which intricate carvings and design elements like flourishes are imprinted.
 Woods typically used to construct furniture includes maple, elm, hickory and cherry.
 Brass knobs and handles are added to cabinets, drawers and armoires for an added touch of sophistication.
 Handcrafted brass and copper lanterns, chandeliers and wall sconces give an old world feel to American Colonial interiors.

 Just like the lifestyle of the Amish people, this home design aesthetic is modest and simple with an emphasis on functionality.
+Similar to mission and Shaker, Amish furniture relies on the woodworking of craftsmen to build kitchen cabinetry and other utilitarian home features.
 Homes are often filled with neutral tones, such as grays, blacks, whites and browns.
 Wood furnishings are used throughout the home, offering a warm contrast to the subdued color palette.
 Amish furniture is recognizable thanks to unique arched crown molding and overlay doors and drawers.
 Tables, chairs, sofas and armoires typically feature flared base legs and are made of solid wood like cherry and oak.
 Gaslight fixtures are popular in Amish homes.
 Authentic materials such as iron, copper and tin are used to craft pendants and wall sconces.